Why Employee Value Proposition Matters

 Defining Your Skills and Qualities

-When you identify your skills and qualities, you can focus on building the skills and qualities most important for you to achieve at work.
+When you identify your skills and qualities, you can focus on building the skills and qualities most important to achieve at work.

 Again, think about the skills and qualities that make you unique and valuable.
 Are you a good problem solver?
 Do you have the ability to collaborate and create a winning team?
 Is your communication clear and concise?